AutoRABIT Salesforce DevOps in Provar Test

 The application layer consists of two major elements:

-- A workstation running on macOS or Windows with a Fixed or Floating license Provar Desktop installation.
+1. A workstation runs on macOS or Windows with a Fixed or Floating license Provar Desktop installation.

-Note: To learn more about integrating Provar with your version control system of choice, please refer to Version Control and Devops.
+Note: To learn more about integrating Provar with your version control system, please refer to Version Control and DevOps.

-Once you have created your Provar tests, or imported an existing project, and have made your initial check in to your chosen VCS, the next phase is implementing the environment layer.
+Once you have created your Provar tests, imported an existing project, and made your initial check-in to your chosen VCS, the next phase is implementing the environment layer.

 Environment Layer